 Saint Andrew, carved by Edward Smith, crowns the portico of Saint Andrew’s Church in Westland Row, Dublin (Photograph: Patrick Comerford)

 As part of my spiritual reflections for Advent this year, I am looking at an appropriate hymn for Advent each morning.
-This morning I have chosen one of the hymn ‘Jesus calls us!
+This morning I have chosen the hymn ‘Jesus calls us!
 O’er the tumult’ (no 584, Irish Church Hymnal), which is usually sung to the tune ‘Saint Andrew’ by Edward Henry Thorne.

 Saint Andrew’s Day falls on 30 November.
 However, because 30 November this year was the First Sunday of Advent, Saint Andrew’s Day has been transferred in the Calendar of the Church to today [1 December 2014].